Cervical screening: common myths debunked

-Smear tests.
-Let’s admit it, they aren’t the most pleasant or enjoyable of experiences.
-In fact, one in four women don’t attend their smear tests at all.
+Despite their rebranding, cervical screenings (previously smear tests), aren’t the most pleasant or enjoyable of experiences.
+In fact, one in four women don’t attend their cervical screening at all.
 When cervical cancer is the most common form of cancer for women under 35, that’s a real worry.

 Smear tests are the best protection against cervical cancer.
 They prevent 75 per cent of cases from developing and save thousands of lives a year.
 Worryingly, research by Jo’s Cervical Cancer Trust has found that over a third of young women (25-35 year olds) don’t think you can reduce your risk of cervical cancer, and 20 per cent of women over 50 don’t think that smear tests reduce risk of the disease.
 Make sure you’re clued up on cervical cancer, and take note as we address these common myths about smear tests: